LIN3S/SymfonyStandard/README.md

 $ cp app/config/parameters.yml.dist app/config/parameters.yml
 ```

+It may fail as soon as it finishes, just because the database is not created.
+Run
+`php app/console doctrine:database:create` in order to create it.

 If you are willing to use LiipImagineBundle, create the needed folder
 ```
 $ mkdir -p web/media/cache